 desirable pet qualities.

-We occasionally raise F1B poochons.
-The result in the selective breeding of a purebred poodle to an F1 hybrid poochon commonly referred to as a “backcross” hybrid.
+We occasionally raise multigenerational puppies.
+The result in the selective breeding of a purebred poodle to an intentional hybrid and commonly referred to as a “backcross” hybrid.
 There are a number of practical benefits to multigenerational crossing such as improving the chances for a desired quality or trait found in the purebred breed.
 Example: The high intelligence of the poodle results in faster and easier training.
-Although there is possibly less vigor associated

-We also periodically raise “Daisy Dog” puppies.
-These puppies are a three way hybrid cross between the purebred Shih Tzu, Bichon and Toy Poodle.
+We also periodically raise “Daisy Dog” and Maltipoochon puppies.
+These puppies are a three way hybrid cross between the purebred Shih Tzu, Bichon and Toy or Mini Poodle or the purebred Maltese, Bichon and Toy or Mini Poodle.

 There are advantages to adopting a hybrid puppy.
 Because their genes are usually unrelated, the chances are good that the parents of a hybrid puppy did not both have the same defective genes.
 It is the pairing of the same defective genes that cause health problems seen in some purebred dogs.
 Most hybrid dogs have good genetic diversity, which tends to promote overall health and vigor.
 Our hybrid puppies are bred to be an ideal pet for you, your family and home.